Policy Program

 This program began with a volunteer-only teams in our founding organisations, when known as OII Australia and the AIS Support Group Australia.
 It has been led by Morgan Carpenter since he became president of OII Australia in September 2013.

 In December 2016, Morgan Carpenter and Tony Briffa were appointed as paid part-time Co-executive Directors of Intersex Human Rights Australia to lead this work.
 From May 2021, this program has been run by Dr Morgan Carpenter, Executive Director of InterAction.
-We have set out a timeline of the history of our movement in Australia, and the legislative and policy context.
+In 2024, Mauro Cabral Grinspan joined us to work on international depathologisation projects.

 The context for our work is challenging, with different silos and professions understanding our population in often radically different ways - and these predate establishment of our community controlled organisations.
 These are articulated in a Ambivalent attention and indeterminate outcomes: constructing intersex and DSD in Australian data, a 2022 publication written to inform the Australian Institute of Health and Welfare by Dr Morgan Carpenter.